eclipse/omr/doc/compiler/memory/MemoryManager.md

 #### TR::Allocator
 `TR::Allocator` is an allocator provided by the CS2 library.
 Use of `TR:Allocator` is strongly discouraged; it only exists for legacy purposes.
-It will quite likley be removed in the future.
+It will quite likely be removed in the future.
 It contains an automatic conversion (which wraps it in a `TR::typed_allocator`) for ease of use with STL containers.